 200 – 300 BC

 The archaeological investigations of David L Watters (1978-9) unearthed evidence of Archaic Age peoples being present in the River area of Barbuda.
 The sites suggested human habitation around 3685 bc, and it was around this time that the sand dunes began to form in the Palmetto area.
 More recent excavations have been undertaken at Seaview and other areas of the island.
 There are many Ceramic Age sites found throughout the eastern parts of the island – the most significant settlements occurred in the latter part of the first millennium.
 Amerindian sites have been found in Suffra in the Spanish Point area of the island, and Indian Town, near Two Foot Bay.
-See above ‘Amerindian Presence’ for details of this and other research on Barbuda.
+See the article ‘Amerindian Presence’ for details of this and other research on Barbuda.

 1200 – 1600